-Make your money work harder with Ally Bank’s new smart savings tools.
+Make your money perform smarter with Ally Bank’s new smart savings tools.

 Sonia Fraher is a director on the Deposits Product Management team at Ally.
 She is relentlessly focused on bettering the customer experience, and in 2019, she helped lead the effort to bring the Ally Bank Online Savings Account’s Buckets and Boosters to life.

 Emily Shallal is Senior Director on the Strategy and Innovations team at Ally.
 She is constantly seeking out ways to improve our customer’s financial savvy by understanding consumer trends and habits.